scientist-softserv/west-virginia-university/DEVELOPMENT.md

 - Check the commits to review what will be sent to WVU
 - Ping the developers at WVU to have them review and ultimately spin up a staging environment.

 I suspect that the flow of changes will be uni-directional; code will likely only be going into WVU `softserv-dev`.
-If that suspicision is not the case, we'll determine the best approach to bring changes for WVU's `softserv-dev` branch into SoftServ's branch.
+If that suspicion is not the case, we'll determine the best approach to bring changes for WVU's `softserv-dev` branch into SoftServ's branch.
 Likewise for changes added to `main`; though I suspect those are unlikely.

 ## Procedure: Adding Changes to SoftServ's main and softserv-dev branches